 The networks that successfully scale are those that recognize when their current approach has reached its limits and proactively build the infrastructure for the next phase.

 For retention strategies at scale, see our DSO patient retention strategy guide.
 For centralized operations implementation, review our centralized patient recall guide.
+Keeping every appointment slot filled starts with answering every call.
+Talk to our team about how MyBCAT helps optometry practices capture more patients and reduce revenue leakage.

 Sources